-ARM Compiler ARM C and C++ Libraries and Floating-Point Support User Guide.
+ARM® Compiler for μVision® ARM C and C++ Libraries and Floating-Point Support User Guide.
 This manual provides user information for the ARM libraries and floating-point support.
-Available as PDF.
+It is also available as a PDF.

 Using this book

 This book is organized into the following chapters: